Jewish Children’s Museum in Brooklyn receives bomb threat, NYPD says - amNewYork

 The NYPD got the call about the emailed threat at about 9:30 a.m.
 The museum, on the corner of Eastern Parkway and Kingston Avenue in Crown Heights, was evacuated shortly after.

 “NYPD is investigating the threat at the Jewish Children’s Museum.
 We take every threat seriously.
-New York City stands united against hate,” Mayor Bill de Blasio wrote on Twitter.
+New York City stands united against hate,” Mayor Bill de Blasio wrote on Twitter this morning.

 The mayor was en route to the museum Thursday afternoon, his spokesman Eric Phillips wrote on Twitter.